-

 Jun Shan Yin Zhen is one of the rarest and most expensive regional varieties of Chinese tea.
-It grows exclusively in the Hunan province.
-The Jun Shan Mountains ("Ruler Mountains") are located on a small island of only 1 square kilometer in the middle of Lake Dongtinghu.
-This tea variety was awarded the status of imperial tea back in the Song Dynasty (960-1279) and since then about nine kilograms of this tea have been delivered to the court of the Chinese emperor every year.
+It grows exclusively in Hunan Province.
+The Jun Shan Mountains ("Ruler's Mountains") are located on a small island measuring just 1 square kilometer in the middle of Lake Dongting.
+This tea variety was awarded imperial status back in the Song Dynasty (960-1279), and since then, approximately nine kilograms of it were supplied to the Chinese imperial court annually.

-Jun Shan Yin Zhen has a rich and complex aroma, which includes floral, pine, smoked and sweet notes.
-The taste of the tea is also multifaceted: it is oily, clean and transparent, with spicy shades gradually revealing themselves.
-As the taste reveals, baked, resinous, pine notes are added.
-The aftertaste is long, with echoes of dried herbs.
+Jun Shan Yin Zhen has a rich and complex aroma, featuring floral, pine, smoky, and sweet notes.
+The tea's flavor is also multifaceted: oily, clean, and transparent, with gradually developing spicy undertones.
+As the flavor develops, baked, resinous, and pine notes emerge.
+The finish is long, with hints of dried herbs.

-This type of tea requires a special approach when brewing.
-The water should be soft and purified, and the temperature should be in the range of 70 to 80 degrees Celsius.
-The steeping time is from 10-15 seconds, which increases with each new infusion.
-Withstands more than 5 infusions.
+This tea variety requires a special approach when brewing.
+The water should be soft and purified, and the temperature should be between 70 and 80 degrees Celsius.
+Steeping time is 10-15 seconds, increasing with each infusion.
+It can withstand more than 5 infusions.

 Jun Shan Yin Zhen is a true masterpiece among Chinese teas.
-Its taste and aroma are incomparable to anything else, and the brewing process turns into a real art.
-If you want to try this unique drink, be prepared for the fact that it will cost you a considerable amount of money, because Jun Shan Yin Zhen is considered one of the most expensive teas in the world.
+Its taste and aroma are incomparable, and the brewing process is a true art.
+If you want to try this unique beverage, be prepared to pay a hefty price, as Jun Shan Yin Zhen is considered one of the most expensive teas in the world.

 Name in Chinese